Millennial Money: Financial Independence and Well-being for the Next Generation

-Part one of our new report brings together key findings on the current state of financial literacy among Canadian millennials – their challenges, barriers, and priorities – from a series of four roundtables organised in Toronto, Vancouver, Calgary and Halifax.
+Part one of our new report brought together key findings on the current state of financial literacy among Canadian millennials – their challenges, barriers, and priorities – from a series of four roundtables organised in Toronto, Vancouver, Calgary and Halifax.

-In part two, PPF Fellow Jennifer Robson and Research Assistant Andrée Loucks build on what we heard in the roundtables to explore creative but feasible responses to key financial literacy challenges faced by millennials.
+In part two, PPF Fellow Jennifer Robson and Research Assistant Andrée Loucks built on what we heard in the roundtables to explore creative but feasible responses to key financial literacy challenges faced by millennials.

 We got highlights of key findings and recommendations from the report, and heard from experts in financial literacy as we brought together a diverse group of leaders from government, communities, education and research, the civic sector, banking and financial organizations.

 Diversity and Inclusion: